dkooll/markparsr/README.md

 # MarkParsr

-MarkParsr is an experimental markdown parser created for learning purposes.
+MarkParsr is using a existing markdown parser just for for learning purposes.

 It demonstrates basic techniques for processing markdown documents.